GrubHubGitTub/BaseballTradeTrees/README.md

 ## What am I working on?
 #### Updated Jan.
-2 2022
+9 2022
-- Adding stat support.
-Total WAR contributed by players in a trade on the tree subtracted by WAR given up.

-- Searching for and filtering trees based on team, WAR, year, players in a tree, length of trees, etc.

-- Various UI enhancements, like clickable nodes to get a player's tree, collapsable nodes for easier readability.
+- Google Org Chart sucks so I want to use a new OrgChat UI.